ArghgrA/PathScan/README.md

 4. Once loaded, the extension icon will appear in the browser toolbar.

-5. **Configure the proxy**: Modify the value of the `proxyUrl` variable in the extension's code to configure your local proxy.
+5. **Configure the proxy**:
+   I recommend using this proxy: [Proxy](https://github.com/Rob--W/cors-anywhere) Modify the value of the `proxyUrl` variable in the extension's code to configure your local proxy.
    - Open the `path.js` file or the main configuration file.
    - Find the `proxyUrl` variable and replace the address with your local proxy.